Halalaluyafail3/MultiMapTemplate/README.md

 ## Description

-`MAP_DECLARTION` shall be invoked with `Name` prior to invoking `MAP_DEFINITION` in the same translation unit.
-This macro will provide the definitions to the functions declared in `MAP_DECLARATION`. `Qualifiers` shall be equivalent to `Qualifiers` argument provided to `MAP_DECLARATION`. `Hash`, `IsEqual`, `Allocate`, and `Free` shall be names of functions or function like macros that expand to expressions which evaluate all of their arguments except the Map argument exactly once, properly parenthesize the arguments and operators, and convert the arguments except the Map argument to expected input type by implicit or explicit conversion (e.g. `Free` should accept any pointer to non-constant type).
+Prior to `MAP_DEFINITION` being invoked, `MAP_DECLARATION` shall have been invoked with `Name` in the same translation unit.
+This macro will provide the definitions to the functions declared in `MAP_DECLARATION`. `Qualifiers` is used to control the scope of the function definitions, and has the same meaning as qualifiers of regular function definitions. `Hash`, `IsEqual`, `Allocate`, and `Free` shall be names of functions or function like macros that expand to expressions which evaluate all of their arguments except the `Map` argument exactly once, properly parenthesize the arguments (except the `Map` argument) and operators, and convert the arguments except the `Map` argument to expected input type by implicit or explicit conversion (e.g. `Free` should accept any pointer to non-constant and non-volatile type).

 Synopses for `Hash`, `IsEqual`, `Allocate`, and `Free`:
 ```c